Club of Reykjavik

 Community Action for Spaceship Earth (CASE) Initiative

 This project was initiated at a workshop at the Portoroz Conference in 2013.
-It is the latest stage in the Club of Reykjavik’s mission within ENIRDELM.
-The international project is targeted on educational leaders (institutional leaders, teachers and their developers) to promote to community action by students in schools and higher education that will lead to address the widespread passivity about urgent global problems that threaten the coming generation.
+The international project is targeted on educational leaders (institutional leaders, teachers and their developers) to promote community action by students in schools and higher education that will lead to address the widespread passivity about urgent global existential problems facing the coming generation.
 We use the metaphor “Spaceship Earth” to emphasize the finite nature of our planetary home whose capacity to support the well-being of the ‘crew’ is now being overshot.
-A weblog and resource platform (approaching 100 posts and 200 pages) has developed substantially since January 2014 and offers a fuller account and access to a rich variety of resources – www.case4all.info
+A weblog and resource platform has developed substantially since January 2014.
+It offers access to a rich variety of links to resources – www.case4all.org

-At each annual conference a CASE workshop is run to arouse interest and seek cooperation in promoting the aims of the initiative set out on the above link.
-In 2015 in Malahide, David Oldroyd and Kamran Namdar will be debating pessimistic and optimistic perspectives on the possibility of a sustainable future and education’s possible contribution to achieving it.
-Anyone interested in following the blog or using the open source website can enrol as a user by contacting firstname.lastname@example.org
+At each annual conference a CASE workshop has been run to arouse interest and seek cooperation in promoting the aims of the initiative set out on the above link.
+Anyone interested in contributing to the open source website can enrol as a user by contacting email@example.com